JoJoonBalSsa/Taint-Bomb/docs/README-eng.md

 - copyScripts() : is a method that copies files under the pyscripts folder to the system tmp folder.
 - compareFileHashes() : is a method that verifies the hash values of the scripts under the tmp folder.
 - executePythonScript() : is a method that executes the main script.
-- runGradle() : is a method that builds a jar file using Gradle. jar properties must be defined in build.gradle.
+- runGradle() : is a method that builds a jar file using Gradle.
 - deleteTempFiles() : is a method that deletes the scripts created under the tmp folder.